Attorney Fees and Costs Explained

 Dentists don’t do that.
 Doctors don’t do that.
 You’ll never find a doctor who gets paid only if the surgery is successful.
 Why would an attorney agree get paid only if he wins?

-How much attorney fee is too much?
-L&I attorney fees either before L&I or the Board of Industrial Insurance Appeals are limited in three ways; by statute, by reasonableness, and by best practices.
+There are legal limits on attorney fees in L&I cases.
+Attorney fees either before L&I or at the Board of Industrial Insurance Appeals are limited in three ways; by statute, by reasonableness, and by best practices.

 Some lawyers want clients to pay costs in advance, some want costs paid as the case proceeds, and some will advance costs until the end of the case when money is awarded.
-In our firm, we are successful recovering money for the client, in almost every case.
+At the Sharpe Law Firm, we are successful recovering money for the client in almost every case.
 If we advance costs for our clients, we are repaid out of the money we make L&I pay you.

 If you hire a lawyer, the fee agreement presented to you will provide the specifics about attorney fees and case costs.
 Read it with care.
 Ask questions.
 Know your rights.

 Information for free.
 This information on this website is provided as a free service, so you can make informed choices about your L&I claim.
-If you contact us, we will do our best to answer your initial phone or e-mail quesions, about injury claims, at no charge to you.
+If you contact us, we will do our best to answer your initial phone or e-mail questions about your injury claims, at no charge to you.

 Referrals.
 Christopher Sharpe is the “of counsel” attorney at the Walthew Law Firm.
-He refers all clients needing active L&I legal assistance to the partners and associates at the Walthew Law Firm.
+He often refers clients needing active L&I legal assistance to the partners and associates at the Walthew Law Firm.